- Saint Catherine of Bologna

 When Margarita became engaged, she wanted Catherine to remain her companion, but Catherine felt called to the religious life.
 At 14, she became a Franciscan Tertiary, an order of lay women who followed the ways of St. Francis.
 A few years later, dissension in the community led Catherine and others to join the Poor Clares, a contemplative order founded by St. Francis and St. Clare of Assisi.

-In spite of her aristocratic background and education, Catherine willingly served in the more humble roles at the convent, including laundress, baker, and caretaker to the animals.
+In spite of her aristocratic background and education, Catherine willingly served in the most humble roles at the convent, including laundress, baker, and caretaker to the animals.
 Late in her life, she obediently left her beloved Ferrara monastery to form a new convent in Bologna, where she served as abbess despite her desire for a less prominent role.

 She continued in her artistic pursuits, playing the viola (even on her deathbed), painting religious pictures (her painting of St. Ursula hangs today in a gallery in Venice), copying out and illuminating her breviary (once belonging to Pius IX and now on display at Oxford), and writing spiritual guides and poetry.